This post may contain affiliate links. Please read our disclosure policy.

 - For the sugar rim, coat the rim of the glass in orange/lemon juice.
 Twirl the glass in sugar to coat.

-- Combine all ingredients in a Boston shaker or mixing glass with plenty of ice.
-Stir vigorously for 15 seconds and double strain into a chilled coupe glass.
+- Combine the remaining ingredients in a shaker with ice.
+Shake and double strain into a chilled coupe glass.

 Notes